lastefoto-ee/vaikelaps/content/en/authors/admin/_index.md

   url: https://www.lastefoto.ee/

 # Short bio (displayed in user profile at end of posts)
-bio: Newborn photographer in Tallinn, Estonia.
+bio: Baby photographer in Tallinn, Estonia.

 # Interests to show in About widget
 interests: